MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ### Can I use Dynamics 365 Remote Assist to collaborate with a Microsoft Teams user outside my tenant, or vice versa?

 Yes.
-Learn how to [set up  multi-tenant company deployments](multi-tenant-deployment.md) or [enable vendors and contractors to use Remote Assist](vendor-use-ra.md).
+Learn how to [set up multi-tenant company deployments](multi-tenant-deployment.md), [enable vendors and contractors to use Remote Assist](vendor-use-ra.md), or [enable vendors and contractors to use Teams](vendor-use-teams.md)

 ### How do I set up Dynamics 365 Field Service to work with Dynamics 365 Remote Assist?

-To learn how to set up Dynamics 365 Field Service integration with Dynamics 365 Remote Assist so that a first line worker can call an expert in the context of a Field Service booking, see [Integrate Dynamics 365 Field Service with Dynamics 365 Remote Assist](troubleshoot-field-service.md).
+To learn how to set up Dynamics 365 Field Service integration with Dynamics 365 Remote Assist so that a firstline worker can call an expert in the context of a Field Service booking, see [Integrate Dynamics 365 Field Service with Dynamics 365 Remote Assist](troubleshoot-field-service.md).

 ## Using Remote Assist on HoloLens or HoloLens 2